NICEE 2017 Competition Rules

 These are the official rules of the 2017 National Invention Convention and Entrepreneurship Expo.

 This is an invitation-only event.
 Each STEMIE Coalition Affiliate partner is allocated a certain number of invitations to extend to the best members of their respective programs.
 Inventors are carefully selected based upon criteria set by their state or affiliate programs.
 Original inventions that show promise in helping to create a more sustainable future will be given consideration, along with other criteria.
 Participants should check with their local affiliate programs for more details.

 Inventors and entrepreneurs who have entered affiliate member competitions and won an invitation from your affiliate member are eligible to take part in this competition.

 Students in Grades K-2 will compete online.
 In order to be eligible to attend the National Invention Convention and Entrepreneurship Expo, students must be in Grades 3-12 and be nominated by a state affiliate member program.
-All projects must have an inventor’s log, a poster board, a prototype (which may be non-working), and a four-minute unedited and continuous video of the pitch.
+All projects must have an inventor’s log (log book or journal), a poster board, a prototype (which may be non-working), and a four-minute unedited and continuous video of the pitch.
 Projects must also be of sufficient accomplishment and design to be at a national competition level, as determined solely by the judges.
 All accepted inventors will be deemed “Finalists” upon acceptance to the National Invention Convention and Entrepreneurship Expo.

 There are no age restrictions.